syncfusion-content/blazor-docs/blazor/floating-action-button/getting-started-with-web-app.md

 documentation: ug
 ---

-# Getting Started with Blazor Floating Action Button Component in Web App
+# Getting Started with Blazor Floating Action Button Component in WebApp

 This section briefly explains about how to include [Blazor Floating Action Button](https://www.syncfusion.com/blazor-components/blazor-fab) component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).